Health and Social Care

 You must also adhere to a standard of reasonable care.
 Some of these include:

 Some duties are like sacred rites.
-They cannot be neglected even though they are someone else’s duty.
+We should not neglect duties even though they are someone else’s duty.
 It is especially true when security, safety and care etc., are concerned.
 But we also have to keep in mind that we can only do so much.
 For example, we can try to do things that are outside our capacity.
-But we are still compelled to do those things out of sheer moral standards.
+But we must do those things out of sheer moral standards.

 So, it comes down to our beliefs.